-School hat - not to be pulled down to eyes or have writing on the rim.
+School hat (not to be pulled down to eyes or have writing on the rim).
 May not be worn indoors.

-School peak cap - hat and cap must fit comfortably on the head and not be propped up on hairstyle.
+School peak cap (school hat must fit comfortably on the head and not be propped up on hairstyle).

 Navy blue beanie.